×

 Which DAW?

-So, you’ve now realized it’s a lot more complicated deciding which computer to get for voice-over recording than you initially thought.
-I’m sure you’re thrilled about it.
+So, you’ve now realised it’s a lot more complicated deciding which computer to get for voice-over recording than you initially thought.
+You’re probably thrilled about it.
 Now you have to make the more complicated decision: which audio editing software should I use?

 Such fun!

 As mentioned above, there is an almost infinite number of DAWs available.
-I haven’t referred to all or even most of them here.
+We haven’t referred to all or even most of them here.
 The intention here is to outline some of the most commonly used DAWs for music and audio editing and talk about a few of their core features and functions for voice-over.
-Of course, I also talk about the price.
+Of course, we’ll also talk about the price.

 Audacity